Inoke Afeaki: International career

 He made his debut for Tonga on May 26, 1995 in a match against France, coming on as a replacement in Pretoria during the 1995 Rugby World Cup.
 He also played in two other matches during the tournament, in the starting line-up, against Scotland and Côte d'Ivoire.

 He next played for Tonga in November 2001 when he started against Scotland at Murrayfield Stadium.
 He captained them in their next match against Wales, in which he scored a try.
 He retained the captaincy for the following season and played four matches for Tonga in 2002.
 Following captaining them in a number of internationals in 2003, he then led Tonga at the 2003 Rugby World Cup in Australia.
 In 2004 he was the captain of the Pacific Islanders rugby union team that played a series of matches against southern nations.
-In an incident during the match against Côte d’Ivoire he tackled Max Brito, an ivoirian player, who was seriously injured and remain paralyzed ever since.
+In an incident during the match against Côte d’Ivoire he tackled Max Brito, an ivoirian player, who broke his neck in the following Ruck that collapsed on him.

 Afeaki was coach and technical director at Singapore Rugby Union from 2012 to 2017, before taking sports administration positions in Tonga.

 Personal life

 Afeaki's family moved from Tonga to Petone when he was three.
 He now lives in Wellington and works as a site logistics controller for construction company McKee Fehl.

 Afeaki is married to Kanoko, who is Japanese.
 The couple has two sons.
-He became a New Zealand citizen in 2022 and is contesting election to the Wellington City Council.
+He became a New Zealand citizen in 2022 and stood as a candidate in the Wellington City Council election that year.